chris17453/openshift-console-debgging/README.md

-# openshift-console-debgging
+# openshift console debgging
-openshift-cosole-debugging
+Help, the openshift web cosole is down, and you cant login with oc login

-## Problem, Openshift console app is down
+## Problem, openshift web console app is down and oc login doesnt work

 ## What could it be?
 - master nodes are down